 The only way to do that was to drill a volcanic borehole beneath the surface, and they’ve just managed to get to a record-breaking depth of 4,659 meters (15,285 feet).

 This is nowhere near as far down as magma would normally be present, although if you think about it, this would be a terrible idea.
-If the drill survives the journey into the partly molten mass, it will then depressurize it, causing it to shoot up to the surface in what would essentially be a man-made volcanic eruption.
+If the drill survives the journey into the partly molten mass, it will then depressurize it, causing a small batch of it to shoot up to the surface in what would essentially be a man-made volcanic eruption.
 Alternatively, and perhaps more likely, the drill would just be destroyed, and the magma would remain entirely within the chamber.

 Still, they did essentially drill into the rock immediately surrounding the magma, which is itself a whopping 427°C (about 800°F).